abarker/yapsc/README.rst

 Usage notes
 -----------

 * Any (and only) hashable values can be switched on.
-The default is that a particular case values can only appear once in the statement or an exception is raised.
+By default a particular case value can only appear once in the statement or else an exception is raised.

 * The class name can be arbitrary, but should be different from any other switches in the same scope.